Frequently Asked Questions (FAQ) for Pre-Employment Background Screening

 4. How long does it take to get reports from pre-employment background check companies?

-In most cases, results will be returned in 24 – 72 business hours.
+Results will be returned in 24 – 72 business hours in most cases.
 There are cases in which a county search may have delayed results.
 You should select a screening company you know will keep you constantly updated because excellent customer service should be a huge deciding factor.

 5. Does your company provide services nationwide?